 In our Richland Roots series, we briefly present the lives of men and women from Richland County — either by birth, or residence — that have made important contributions to American history but who may not be household names.

-Other posts in our series can be viewed and read here.
+Other posts in our series can be read here.

-Today, we share a bit about Brevet Brigadier General Franklin Sawyer.
+Today, we share facts about Brevet Brigadier General Franklin Sawyer.

 At first, we acknowledge that if you stood today on the ground where Franklin Sawyer was born on July 13, 1825, you would not be standing in Richland County, although you would be exceedingly close to it.
 As it so happens, that location is now in Auburn Township, Crawford County.
 At the time, however, it was very much in Richland County as a part of the eastern townships of Crawford County that were “moved over” in 1845.